-Is a form of diabetes mellitus that occurs during pregnancy.
+Gestational diabetes is a form of diabetes mellitus that occurs during pregnancy.
 GDM is usually diagnosed between the 24th and 28th week of pregnancy.
 Elevated blood sugars during pregnancy can be harmful to both you and your baby.

 Type 4 Diabetes

-Is the term used to describe insulin resistance associated with age in the lean and elderly population.
+This is the term used to describe insulin resistance associated with age in the lean and elderly population.

 As you can see, being aware of the symptoms of diabetes can help you find an early diagnosis.
 Pre-diabetes can be reversed.
 Early detection will lead to early management.
 It could save your life.